MicrosoftDocs/cpp-docs/docs/vs-2015/mfc/reference/clistctrl-class.md

 ### Parameters
  `dwNewStyle`
  A combination of extended styles to be used by the list view control.
-For a descriptive list of these styles, see the [Extended List View Styles](http://msdn.microsoft.com/library/windows/desktop/bb774732) topic in the [!INCLUDE[winSDK](../Token/winSDK_md.md)].
+For a descriptive list of these styles, see the [Extended List View Styles](http://msdn.microsoft.com/library/windows/desktop/bb774732) topic in the Windows SDK.

 ### Return Value
  A combination of the previous extended styles used by the list view control.

 ### Remarks
- This member function implements the behavior of the Win32 macro, [ListView_SetExtendedListViewStyle](http://msdn.microsoft.com/library/windows/desktop/bb775076), as described in the [!INCLUDE[winSDK](../Token/winSDK_md.md)].
+ This member function implements the behavior of the Win32 macro, [ListView_SetExtendedListViewStyle](http://msdn.microsoft.com/library/windows/desktop/bb775076), as described in the Windows SDK.

 ### Example
 <!-- TODO: review snippet reference  [!CODE [NVC_MFC_CListCtrl#16](../CodeSnippet/VS_Snippets_Cpp/NVC_MFC_CListCtrl#16)]  -->